MichaelMarner/michaelmarner.com/content/blog/2020-11-gatsby/index.md

 I've wanted to migrate off Wordpress for a while.
 Some reasons:

-- 35 year old me has way less patience for managing servers in my spare time than 23 year old me.
+- I have less patience for managing servers in my spare time than I used to.
 - I'm paying for a VM that I don't really need.
 It could be just a couple of cents/month for CloudFront, or host on Netlify for free.
 - I really don't want to do this sysadmin work in my spare time